Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Abstract

 \section{Abstract}

-Pre-trained contextual vision-and-language (V\&L) models have brought impressive performance improvement on various benchmarks.
-However, the paired text-image data required for pre-training are hard to collect and scale up.
-We investigate if a strong V\&L representation model can be learned without text-image pairs.
-We propose Weakly-supervised VisualBERT with the key idea of conducting ``mask-and-predict'' pre-training on language-only and image-only corpora.
-Additionally, we introduce the object tags detected by an object recognition model as anchor points to bridge two modalities.
-Evaluation on four V\&L benchmarks shows that Weakly-supervised VisualBERT achieves similar performance with a model pre-trained with paired data.
-Besides, pre-training on more image-only data further improves a model that already has access to aligned data, suggesting the possibility of utilizing billions of raw images available to enhance V\&L models.
+Pre-trained contextual vision-and-language (V\&L) models have achieved impressive performance on various benchmarks.
+However, existing models require a large amount of parallel image-caption data for pre-training.
+Such data are costly to collect and require cumbersome curation.
+Inspired by unsupervised machine translation, we investigate if a strong V\&L representation model can be learned through unsupervised pre-training without image-caption corpora.
+In particular, we propose to conduct ``mask-and-predict'' pre-training on text-only and image-only corpora and introduce the object tags detected by an object recognition model as anchor points to bridge two modalities.
+We find that such a simple approach achieves performance close to a model pre-trained with aligned data, on four English V\&L benchmarks.
+Our work challenges the widely held notion that aligned data is necessary for V\&L pre-training, while significantly reducing the amount of supervision needed for V\&L models.